 Whether you're having problems with your computer, or you just need some help with computer-related things, Norm's Computer Services is just a call away.

-I offer home and business computer repairs for all sorts of computers - desktop PC's, laptops, Apple Mac's etc. I cover a wide range of suburbs throughout Brisbane and I'll save you lots of time and effort in fixing your computer problems by coming to your home, office or workplace.
+I offer home and business computer repairs for all sorts of computers - desktop PC's, laptops, Apple Mac's etc. I cover a wide range of suburbs throughout Brisbane, Logan City and the Redlands and I'll save you lots of time and effort in fixing your computer problems by coming to your home, office or workplace.

 I'll work quickly to troubleshoot and resolve your issue and aim to leave you 100% satisfied with your computer running just the way it should.

 You may have arrived at this page as a result of a typing a search term into Google or another search engine.
 The top three search terms people tend to use are 'computer repairs', 'computer repairs brisbane' and 'computer repair'.
 Other popular searches include 'computer repairs near me' and 'computer repair near me'.
 It seems that, for most people, a computer problem requires a computer repair.

 Many of the jobs I carry out involve resolving computer issues, more so than actually performing computer repairs.
 However, from your point of view, if something goes wrong with your computer then that is something which requires a computer repair.
 It could be an internal hardware issue with the computer, such as a failed power supply, or it could be a software issue such as corruption of the Windows operating system.
 These are entirely different issues, requiring a totally different approach and solution.
 In fact, sometimes it's not immediately clear as to whether a particular issue is hardware or software-related.